cornell-zhang/allo/docs/source/developer/comparison.rst

 ..
-Copyright HeteroCL authors.
+Copyright Allo authors.
 All Rights Reserved.
     SPDX-License-Identifier: Apache-2.0

 ..
 Licensed to the Apache Software Foundation (ASF) under one